Climate and Average Weather Year Round in Castle Rock Colorado, United States

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.8 months, from May 7 to August 2, with an average daily incident shortwave energy per square meter above 6.9 kWh.
-The brightest day of the year is June 21, with an average of 8.0 kWh.
+The brightest month of the year in Castle Rock is June, with an average of 7.9 kWh.

 The darker period of the year lasts for 3.2 months, from November 4 to February 10, with an average daily incident shortwave energy per square meter below 3.6 kWh.
-The darkest day of the year is December 22, with an average of 2.5 kWh.
+The darkest month of the year in Castle Rock is December, with an average of 2.5 kWh.

 For the purposes of this report, the geographical coordinates of Castle Rock are 39.372 deg latitude, -104.856 deg longitude, and 6,227 ft elevation.

 The topography within 2 miles of Castle Rock contains significant variations in elevation, with a maximum elevation change of 617 feet and an average elevation above sea level of 6,358 feet.
 Within 10 miles contains significant variations in elevation (2,057 feet).
 Within 50 miles contains large variations in elevation (9,331 feet).

 The area within 2 miles of Castle Rock is covered by shrubs (59%) and grassland (38%), within 10 miles by grassland (69%) and shrubs (24%), and within 50 miles by grassland (44%) and trees (27%).